- What is Zinc?

 Some people take even higher concentrations of zinc.
 At 150 mg/d, the supplement may cause a dysfunction of the immune system.

 The circulating levels of a compound known as insulin-like growth factor I also increases with such high levels of zinc.

 The increase in insulin-like growth factor I may be another element that contributes to an increased risk of prostate cancer, particularly a more advanced type of the disease.

 As we have now determined, obtaining an adequate amount of zinc daily might help to prevent certain conditions from affecting the prostate gland.

-When levels of zinc can be adequately maintained in prostate cells, it could help to reduce the risk of malignant cell accumulation.
+Adequately maintaining zinc levels in prostate cells can help reduce the risk of malignant cell accumulation.

 On the other hand, we should also take note of the fact that too much zinc can be harmful – not only for the prostate gland but for the rest of the body as well.

 Below is an overview of zinc recommendations for adolescent boys, as well as adult men:

 - Teenage boys between the age of 14 and 18 should obtain 11mg of zinc per day.